 The best way to avoid errors when filing taxes is to e-file.
 Paper returns have an error rate of about 13%.
 Many e-filing software packages help protect against errors by guiding the taxpayer through the process.
 This is also a great way to avoid missing the deadline to file since you don’t actually have to mail anything.

 Filing inaccurate taxes and information can really hurt entrepreneurs due to IRS penalties and fees.
 To avoid errors, consider e-file.
-Avoid delays, but if there are any request an extension.
+Avoid delays, but if there are any requests for an extension.
 Keep in mind that extensions can be filed for a later filing date.
 A good rule to follow is to get a head start on your taxes to avoid a last-minute rush that may lead to an error.

 Another way to avoid the stress associated with filing taxes and ensure your tax return is completely accurate is to hire a tax specialist.
 A CPA will get your books in order and ensure your filings are free of errors and meet the deadline.
 Apart from this, CPAs will be able to assess your finances and discern whether or not there are additional loopholes and deductions that can further save the business money.
 If you want to avoid these and other common last-minute filing errors, give us a call today and let our tax specialists help your business maximize its tax savings.